 A waiver for the Enrollment Fee may be obtained only on a case-by-case basis and is determined with authorization of the Chief Financial Officer.
 To request consideration for a waiver, a request must be submitted in writing to the Cashier no less than 30 days prior to the first day of classes.

-Graduation Fee (non-refundable) - Required of all students completing a certificate or degree at Calvary.
-This fee pays for all costs associated with commencement.
+Graduation Fee (refundable if student is unable to graduate) - Required of all students completing a certificate or degree at Calvary.
+This fee pays for all costs associated with graduation activities.